openimis/openimis-fe-moldova_landing_js/README.md

 ## Main Contribution

-__core.LandingPage__: This module serves as the Landing Page for the Moldova implementation.
-To enable its use, it must be exposed as a __core.LandingPage__ contribution point.
-Additionally, the database configuration variable __App.enableLandingPage__ must be set to **true**.
+**core.PublicPage**: This module serves as the Public Page for the Moldova implementation (Landing Page).
+To enable its use, it must be exposed as a **core.PublicPage** contribution point.
+Additionally, the database configuration variable **App.enablePublicPage** must be set to `true`.